 - An updated induction and move-in programme to ensure everyone is Covid-Courteous

-Please take a look at our video to show how our buildings are preparing to welcome students this September.
+Please take a look at our video to show how our buildings are Covid-safe.
 If you’re a Chinese student you can watch our translated video.

 With Government advice changing frequently, we will be reviewing our approach regularly during the new term, and we’ll keep all of our residents updated if anything changes.

 Below we’ve answered some frequently asked questions to outline the steps we have taken so far and our plans for the upcoming year.
 We’ll be updating these pages regularly so please come back for the very latest information.